-When aging adults have a partner whom they trust implicitly, their rating of life satisfaction is significantly higher than those who are not in committed, loving relationships.
-Knowing someone “has your back” should something happen and your health deteriorates, gives aging adults peace of mind.
+When ageing adults have a partner whom they trust implicitly, their rating of life satisfaction is significantly higher than those who are not in committed, loving relationships.
+Knowing someone “has your back” should something happen and your health deteriorates, gives ageing adults peace of mind.

 14 Ways Happiness Can Be Achieved